Bahamas - Country Commercial Guide

 Non-tariff barriers:

 The government employs non-tariff barriers to trade including reserving investment in 15 sectors for Bahamians.
 Governmental approval is required for foreign investment in these areas, including wholesale and retail operations, real estate and property management services, small-scale construction projects, commercial fishing, and many small business activities.
-The government also implements seasonal prohibitions on the import of certain agricultural items which compete directly with domestically produced items.
+The government also implements seasonal prohibitions on the import of certain agricultural items that compete directly with domestically produced items.
 Market access for U.S. products has not been adversely impacted by the ongoing implementation of health, safety, and quality standards.